-This policy manual is applicable to the entire school - Preschool through Grade 8.
-While we realize that it may be quite an undertaking to read cover-to-cover, we hope that you will use it as a resource during the school year to answer most questions regarding any policies or procedures at Blessed Sacrament Catholic School.
+This handbook is applicable to the entire school - Preschool through Grade 8.
+Parents should read through and use this manual as a resource during the school year to answer most questions regarding any policies or procedures at Blessed Sacrament Catholic School.

 The contents of this Parent-Student Handbook are required policies provided by the Archdiocese of Denver.
-The policies in this Parent-Student Handbook are subject to and administered and interpreted consistently with ecclesiastical principles, Catholic doctrine and the Code of Canon Law.
+The policies in this Parent-Student Handbook are subject to and administered and interpreted consistently with ecclesiastical principles, Catholic doctrine, and the Code of Canon Law.